-Interest expense increase by 343% from \$\mathbb{P}54\$ million in the year ended December 31, 2018 to \$\mathbb{P}238\$ million in the year ended December 31, 2019.
+Interest expense increase by 343% from ₱54 million in the year ended December 31, 2018 to ₱238 million in the year ended December 31, 2019.
 This is due primarily to the interest pertaining to the of lease liabilities recognized due to the adoption of the PFRS 16 during the year.

-Tax expense for the year ended December 31, 2019 is ₱1,182 million an increase of 14% from ₱1,038 million for the year ended December 31, 2018.
+Tax expense for the year ended December 31, 2019 is arrow1,182 million an increase of 14% from arrow1,038 million for the year ended December 31, 2018.
 This is due primarily to the higher taxable income recorded for the year.

-As a result of the foregoing, the Company's net income increased by 9% from ₱2,423 million in the year ended December 31, 2018 to ₱2,636 million in the year ended December 31, 2019.
+As a result of the foregoing, the Company's net income increased by 9% from P2,423 million in the year ended December 31, 2018 to P2,636 million in the year ended December 31, 2019.

-For the year ended December 31, 2019, except as discussed in the notes to financial statements, events after report date, there were no seasonal aspects that had a material effect on the financial condition or results of operations of the Company.
+For the year ended December 31, 2019, there were no seasonal aspects that had a material effect on the financial condition or results of operations of the Company.
 Neither were there any trends, events or uncertainties that have had or that are reasonably expected to have a material impact on the net sales or revenues or income from continuing operations.
 The Company is not aware of events that will cause a material change in the relationship between the costs and revenues.
+Except as discussed in the notes to financial statements Events after the report date on the potential impact of the COVID-19 pandemic.
 There are no significant elements of income or loss that did not arise from the Company's continuing operations.